petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 necessary for other scientists to do their work.

 However,
+looking at the current reproducible research stack I think it's clear that we're missing a higher level abstraction.
+Instead of each project ...

+Here's swath of great open source tools for different aspects of the research process, some of which are designed for software development.
+It's your responsibility to integrate them into your own bespoke workflow.

+or a more vertically-integrated experience for the research process that hides some of the unnecessary complexity.
+In other words,
-looking at the current reproducible research stack I think it's obvious that what's missing is a research project management tool---one for projects that answer questions, not necessarily produce software products.
+instead of each project tying together software engineering tools, they could be using one what's missing is a research project management tool---one for projects that answer questions, not necessarily produce software products.